AshishPulikkal95/Laocoon_android_trojan_detector_demo/README.md

 Laocoon - Trojan detector for android apps demo

-Android Apps side-loaded from 3rd party websites can contain malicious viruses unbeknowst to the user!
+Android Apps side-loaded from 3rd party websites can contain malicious viruses unbeknowst to the user!<br/>
 Laocoon is a simple security concept app demonstration that offers a solution to close this troubling loophole.